2color/agency-matters/content/Posts/homelab.md

 The Synology NAS is practically a little Linux with SSH access.
 It has served me well, thanks to its user friendly web interface and built-in package manager.
 I installed Plex and could access my media library via the browser and the Plex app on an Amazon Fire TV.

-However, throughput was often subpar, in large part due to [[SMB]] encryption causing the CPU to max out during file transfers, which once disabled, improved significantly.
-Moreover, I wanted to be able to deploy containers, which isn't possible due to it's older CPU architecture and meagre resources.
-I also started getting SMART warnings about the health of one of the hard drives.
+However, throughput was often subpar, largely because [[SMB]] encryption maxed out the CPU during file transfers; disabling it significantly improved performance.
+Moreover, I wanted to deploy containers, which wasn't possible on its older CPU architecture and with its limited resources.
+The decision to upgrade was solidified when I started getting SMART warnings about the health of one of the hard drives.

-So I decided to set up a new homelab server that would replace the Synology NAS.

 ## What's a homelab